xrobert35/bifrost/README.md

 ### Options

-DOCKER_PRIVATE_REPO_BASE64_KEY contain a list of private repository key who will be used to update container
+DOCKER_REPO_KEYS contain a list of private repository key who will be used to update container
 ```
     environment:
-      - DOCKER_PRIVATE_REPO_BASE64_KEY=repo-name1:base64-privatekey1;repo-name2:base64-privatekey2
+      - DOCKER_REPO_KEYS=repo-name1:login|mdp;repo-name2:login|mdp
 ```

 ### Docker